sakysethi/sakshi-sethi-data-portfolio/README.md

 # sakshi-sethi-data-portfolio
+My Data Analytics Portfolio
-My data analytics portfolio -- a collection of real-world projects using SQL, Python, Power BI, and Excel to solve business problems and communicate insights.
+-- a collection of real-world projects using SQL, Python, Power BI, and Excel to solve business problems and communicate insights.